-Title of the CourseIntellectual Property RightsCategoryOEC
+Title of the Course Intellectual Property Rights OEC

-Course Code 20AE5BT
+Category Course Code 20AE5BT

-YearIII B. TechSemesterI SemesterBranchCE, EEE, ME & ECE
+Year III B. Tech Semester I Semester Branch CE, EEE, ME & ECE

-- To introduce fundamental aspects of Intellectual property rights to student who are going to play a vital role in development and management of innovative projects in industries - To disseminate knowledge of kinds and types of intellectual property in India and abroad and registration aspects. - To get aware about current trend in IPR and government steps in fostering IPR earning Outcomes: At the end of the unit, the student will be able to:
+- To introduce fundamental aspects of Intellectual property rights to student who are going to play a vital role in development and management of innovative projects in industries - To disseminate knowledge of kinds and types of intellectual property in India and abroad and registration • aspects. - To get aware about current trend in IPR and government steps in fostering IPR •